joaowars776/Novel-Reader/README.md

 When LightNovelPub shut down due to copyright issues, I realized how fragile access to these stories can be if NovelFull broken (I'll not pay, sorry WuxiaWorld).

-Fortunately, tools like a Chrome extension that converts full novels from sites like NovelFull into EPUBs still exist.
+Fortunately, tools like a Chrome extension that converts full novels from sites like NovelFull into ePUBs still exist.
-And As someone who has nearly 8GB of light novels archived, looks good to have a really good EPub Reader with the functions ME, MYSELF, want in a website, around anothers functions that maybe someone use
+And As someone who has nearly 8GB of light novels archived, looks good to have a really good ePUB Reader with the functions ME, MYSELF, want in a website, around anothers functions that maybe someone use

 Why Web?
-Because Firefox has Offline Automatic Translation, and Chrome has Translation too, so, you can read any light novel with Epub-Webs, because you can automatically translate (8GB epubs in English, I use Chrome Extension to en>ptbr, I can read everything in portuguese without difficults, just if the english translation of webnovel is trash, if it's good, will be pretty good in portuguese too)
+Because Firefox has Offline Automatic Translation, and Chrome has Translation too, so, you can read any light novel with ePUB-Webs, because you can automatically translate (8GB ePUBS in English, I use Chrome Extension to en>ptbr, I can read everything in portuguese without difficults, just if the english translation of webnovel is trash, if it's good, will be pretty good in portuguese too)

 So I built this site